-Portion of hippocampus found to play role in modulating anxietyMarch 6th, 2013 in Neuroscience
+Portion of hippocampus found to play role in modulating anxietyMarch 6, 2013 in Medicine & Health / Neuroscience

 Columbia University Medical Center (CUMC) researchers have found the first evidence that selective activation of the dentate gyrus, a portion of the hippocampus, can reduce anxiety without affecting learning.
 The findings suggest that therapies that target this brain region could be used to treat certain anxiety disorders, such as panic disorder and post-traumatic stress syndrome (PTSD), with minimal cognitive side effects.
 The study, conducted in mice, was published today in the online edition of the journal Neuron.